 PNW Public Lands Awarded $16.8 Million from Cantwell-led Bill to Address Maintenance Backlog

-Central receives funding for 7 projects, including road repairs, bridge replacements and campground upgrades
+Eastern receives funding for three projects, including trail restoration and campground upgrades

 WASHINGTON, D.C. – This week, the U.S. Department of Agriculture announced awards of $7.47 million to public lands in Washington state and $9.33 million to public lands in the greater Pacific Northwest region.
 Funding was secured through the Great American Outdoors Act, which U.S. Sen. Maria Cantwell (D-Wash.) cosponsored.

 The investment will help address deferred maintenance, improve infrastructure, increase accessibility and support surrounding economies.

 “This investment in 26 projects across Washington state’s forests and public lands will improve access to our world-renowned parks, forests, historic sites and trails.
 Our public lands are major economic drivers – more than 200,000 jobs hinge on their maintenance and preservation,” Sen. Cantwell said.

 “With this shot in the arm to our outdoor economy, we will help secure more jobs in communities throughout the state and ensure Washingtonians will be able to enjoy these priceless assets for decades to come.”